TraveKen/RVRS-MP/README.md

 <!-- ROADMAP -->
 ## Cons/Known bugs/Features to add

-- [ ] Lack of in-app add/remove songs feature
+- [ ] Add in-app add/remove songs feature
-- [ ] Lack of album/group feature
+- [ ] Add album/group feature
-- [ ] Lack of app's icon (not really necessary but it would be very cool to have)
+- [ ] Add app's icon (not really necessary but it would be very cool to have)
+- [ ] Add Discord rich presence
 - [ ] High CPU usage when adjusting the slider
 - [ ] Can't adjust the slider using keyboard (keyboard users will have to use the Input box to navigate within a song)
 - [ ] Improve interface